MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 ### Set the source file location

 **rxImport** takes several arguments, including **inData** used to specify the source of data.

-In this step, you create an object named *mysourcedata* in the R session to represent the file to provide.
-Because you're using built-in data that RevoScale knows how to find, you can use the **rxGetOpion sampleDataDir** argument to get the location and file.
+In this step, you create an object named *mysourcedata* in the R session that you will pass to **inData** in a later step.
+Because you're using built-in data that RevoScale knows how to find, you can use the **sampleDataDir** argument to get the location of your source file.

     mysourcedata <- file.path(rxGetOption("sampleDataDir", "mortDefaultSmall2000.csv"))

 ### Set the XDF file location

 **rxImport** takes an **outFile** parameter, used to specify the file path for the generated XDF.

 This step creates an object for a file that exists at an arbitrary location, such as C:\Users\Temp on the Windows file system.
-The path must consist of the file location and file name:
+The object must provide the file location and name:

     myxdf <- file.path("C:/users/temp/mortDefaultSmall2000.xdf")